marcosansottera/periodic_orbits_NF/README.md

 # periodic_orbits_NF

-Continuation of spatially localized periodic solutions in discrete NLS lattices via normal forms
+The file nonlinear_chains.nb contains the Mathematica notebook related to the paper "Continuation of spatially localized periodic solutions in discrete NLS lattices via normal forms".